modular/modular/KGEN/docs/MojoREPL.md

 `:next-cell` and `:prev-cell`.
 These increment and decrement the cell counter, respectively.
 You can also cleanly exit the REPL mode by running `:exit`.

+If you are in REPL mode and you'd like to execute a notebook, you can run `:notebook /path/to/notebook`.
+This mode behaves as if the `--debug-on-failure` flag is set, and drops you into debug mode if a cell fails.

 You can also execute LLDB commands in the jupyter executor the same way you would in the REPL - by running `:<command>`.
 For debugging a crash, it's often useful to run: